metauni/metauni.github.io/index.md

 ## Why metauni?

+As a mad experiment we started running metauni events in 2020 due to lockdowns in Melbourne, Australia.
+We found that we didn't hate it, and could happily spend hours in Roblox that would make us sad if they were on Zoom.

 * **Creative expression**: the ability to manifest your own will, creatively, in the shared space makes it real.
 Emergent behaviour (the [Pillars Incident](https://youtu.be/jryDAxI3XSo)).

-* **No gimmicks** the 3D spatial experience needs to be more than just a resource-heavy web browser shell.

-* **Video is overrated** The fact that we are not watching our faces for a long time is a plus.
-But it is not a blank screen, which would be a zoom without video, but instead we somehow see other people paying attention to the talk.
+* **No gimmicks.** For a virtual environment to work it has to actually be contributing something.

+* **Lack of video is a feature.** It is exhausting to watch faces on a video call for hours.
+In a 3D environment you still get a sense of other people paying attention to what is going on, without having to watch their faces and your own.

 2. **Surprise**: when unexpected things happen (red chairs, people abducting you in a floating boat, pillar vandals, personal board climbing, etc) and they're fun, at least for me it refills a "I'm really here" tank that then keeps ticking down the longer I'm just staring at a white box and shuffling between screens to click on.
 If nothing random happens for an hour or two, I do start to feel a bit like I'm in a Zoom call.
 I think the same tricks don't keep working.
 I've already seen the red chair, I'm not impressed next time.
 I think for this kind of experience to work, some effort needs to be put into the "art of the space".